Home Ownership for Everyone

 • Consider placing a “Revival - Home Ownership for Everyone” yard sign on your lawn.

-• We are looking for concerned citizens to notify Revival of abandoned properties in their neighborhoods
+• Notify Revival of abandoned properties in their neighborhoods

-• Invite Revival out to a church, community, or business event to talk about what we do and the importance of a sufficient affordable housing stock
+• Invite Revival to speak at a church, community, or business event

 • Invite Revival to be interviewed for your organization, church, community or business’s newsletter